huggingface/hub-docs/docs/hub/model-cards.md

 ## Model card metadata

 A model repo will render its `README.md` as a model card.
-To control how the Hub displays the card, you can create a YAML section in the README file to define some metadata.
+To control how the Hub displays the card, you should create a YAML section in the README file to define some metadata.
 Start by adding three `---` at the top, then include all of the relevant metadata, and close the section with another group of `---` like the example below:

 ```yaml
 ---